 - Ask for the type of coverage decision you want.
 Call, write, or fax us to make your request.
 You, your representative, or your doctor (or other prescriber) can do this.
-You can call us at 1-888-654-0706 or fax us at 1-313-664-8045. - You or your doctor (or other prescriber) or someone else who is acting on your behalf can ask for a coverage decision.
-You can also have a lawyer act on your behalf. - Read Section D on page 152 to find out how to give permission to someone else to act as your representative. - You do not need to give your doctor or other prescriber written permission to ask us for a coverage decision on your behalf. - If you want to ask us to pay you back for a drug, read Chapter 7 of this handbook.
+You can call us at 1-888-654-0706 or fax us at 1-313-664-8045.
+Include your name, contact information, and information about the claim. - You or your doctor (or other prescriber) or someone else who is acting on your behalf can ask for a coverage decision.
+You can also have a lawyer act on your behalf. - Read Section D on page 149 to find out how to give permission to someone else to act as your representative. - You do not need to give your doctor or other prescriber written permission to ask us for a coverage decision on your behalf. - If you want to ask us to pay you back for a drug, read Chapter 7 of this handbook.
 Chapter 7 describes times when you may need to ask for reimbursement.
 It also tells how to send us the paperwork that asks us to pay you back for our share of the cost of a drug you have paid for.